Student Affairs Counseling, MEd

 - Development of critical thinking skills, as well as oral and written communication capabilities

 - Small classes facilitating a more personalized learning experience

 - Affordable tuition, whether you live in state or out of state

 Graduate Program Director: Dr. Katherine Bender

-- If undergraduate GPA is 3.00 or higher, the GRE requirement is waived.
+- If a candidate has an undergraduate degree GPA of 3.0 or higher, then the GRE requirement will be waived.

 Fall Semester: February 1